sensu/sensu-docs-legacy/source/docs/0.21/getting-started-with-checks.md

 Because metric analysis checks require interaction with an external metric store, providing a functional example is outside of the scope of this guide.
 However, assuming the existence of a Graphite installation that is populated with metric data, the following example checks could be used.

-The following check uses the `check-data` plugin to query the Graphite API at `localhost:9001`.
+The following check uses the `check-graphite-data.rb` script, provided by the [Sensu Graphite Plugin](https://github.com/sensu-plugins/sensu-plugins-graphite), to query the Graphite API at `localhost:9001`.
 The check queries Graphite for a calculated moving average (using the last 10 data points) of the load balancer session count.
 The session count moving average is compared with the provided alert thresholds.
 A Sensu client running on the Graphite server would be responsible for scheduling and executing this check (`standalone` mode).

 _NOTE: Sensu services must be restarted in order to pick up configuration changes.
 Sensu Enterprise can be reloaded._